 he talks about passively waiting, and the very next verse he uses the word

 “working.”
-We wait and work at the same time.
-These two seemingly opposite
+We wait and work at the same time; these two seemingly opposite

 fulfilling his calling.
 We too have a special calling from God that ultimately

-calling, which will bring more personal fulfillment and yield more fruit than
+reveal His will to us and make that our life’s work, which would bring more personal fulfillment and yield more fruit than

 (116k) Thy kingdom come